-The best microwaves are super convenient for everything for quickly reheating last night’s dinner to even cooking a meal.
+The best microwaves offer the most convenience you'll find in a modern kitchen.
 Whether you use it for melting butter, softening ice cream, or a “baking” a taco casserole, a good microwave oven can make food prep quicker, simpler, and more fun.
+Some of the newest models even have voice control through an Alexa smart speaker!
+Based on more than 40 hours of research, we've selected the best microwave ovens for families and kitchens of all sizes.

 - Chill out with the best refrigerators